Dr. Hannah Ahlheim

 While in residence at re:work, Michael will work on his second book project, Industry, Inequality and Armed Conflict in Western Nepal.
 This work builds on his previous research interests, which include bonded and industrial labor and revolutionary political mobilizations, and explores two main themes: Firstly, it describes how formerly bonded laborers experience industrial work in western Nepal; secondly, it explores how the broader revolutionary context affects the textures of everyday industrial labor relations and labor politics and suggests – contrary to the claims of leftist optimists – that Maoist revolutions do not straightforwardly end exploitation by dominant castes.
 Instead, Michael’s combined ethnographic work aims to show that Maoism influences Nepal’s working classes in ways that are complex and often unpredictable.

 The Partial Revolution.
-Labor, Social Movements and the Invisible Hand of Mao in Western Nepal.
-New York, NY: Berghahn, forthcoming.
+Labour, Social Movements and the Invisible Hand of Mao in Western Nepal.
+New York, NY: Berghahn, 2018.

 ‘From Casual to Permanent Work.
-Maoist Unionists and the Regularization of Contract Labour in Industries in Western Nepal’.
-In Industry and Inequality in Euroasia, edited by Catherine Alexander, Chris Hann, and Jonathan Perry, forthcoming.
+Maoist Unionists and the Regularization of Contract Labor in the Industries of Western Nepal’.
+In Industrial Labor on the Margins of Capitalism.
+Precarity, Class, and the Neoliberal Subject, edited by Chris Hann and Jonathan Parry, 336–54.
+New York NY: Berghahn, 2018.

 ‘Unfree Labour After the Maoist Revolution in Western Nepal’.
 Contributions to Indian Sociology 51, no. 2 (2017): 139–62.